Thandai is a special, milk based soft drink prepared for Holi and is loaded with nuts, spices, rose petals and sugar.

-Thandai was sweet even for my sweet tooth and I would recommend adjusting sugar to taste.
-Though this is a festive drink, it is easy to prepare and can easily be incorporated into daily diet.
-If doing so, I would cut back or skip cashews as these are the only nuts that are calorie rich.
+Though this is a special drink for Holi, you can easily incorporate it into your daily diet.
+If doing so, I recommend cutting back or skiping cashews as these are the only nuts that are rich in calories.

 Source: Sanjeev Kapoor

-- 2 tbsp.
-Melon Seeds, soaked (I substituted with 1 tbsp pumpkin seeds)
+- 2 tablespoon Melon Seeds soaked (I substituted with 1 tablespoon pumpkin seeds)

 - 6 Green Cardamoms